d42-schemas/d42-docs/docs/integrations/aiohttp.md

 :::info

-For more information on the `aiohttp-valera-validator` package, see the [documentation](https://pypi.org/project/aiohttp-valera-validator/).
+For more information on the `aiohttp-d42-validator` package, see the [documentation](https://pypi.org/project/aiohttp-d42-validator/).
 For more information on `aiohttp`, see the [aiohttp documentation](https://docs.aiohttp.org/en/stable/).

 :::